 Download and add these buttons to your organization's website to refer potential customers to LifelineSupport.org.

 The federal Lifeline Program is building a centralized system to check customer eligibility called the "National Verifier."
-The National Verifier will make it faster to enroll in the program and will automate the annual recertification process for most customers.
+With the National Verifier, consumers will get approved as eligible for Lifeline by the federal Lifeline Program, rather than their phone/internet company.

 Join USAC, the FCC, and other partner organizations for various training and awareness events throughout the year, including:

-Households that participate in certain federal assistance programs or earn below 135% of the federal poverty level are eligible for a Lifeline benefit.
-Visit the Am I Eligible for Lifeline? page to learn more.
+Households that participate in certain federal assistance programs or earn 135% or less than the federal poverty guidelines are eligible for a Lifeline benefit.
+Visit the Do I Qualify? page to learn more.

 Customers should ask their current phone/internet company if they offer Lifeline, or find a company that does.
 The company will provide an application and ask for proof of eligibility (such as a SNAP card).

 If the application is approved, in most cases the benefit will begin right away.
-Visit the Apply for Lifeline page to learn more.
+Visit the How to Get Lifeline page to learn more.

 The federal Lifeline benefit is $9.25 per month, but some states offer additional support amounts (for example, Texas Lifeline offers up to $12.75 per month and Pennsylvania Lifeline offers up to $11.75 per month).
 Participating phone/internet companies can help you determine the amount available in your state.

 Phone/internet companies can answer most customers' questions about Lifeline.
 But if the customer is having trouble working with their company, they can contact their state's Public Utility Commission or USAC for help.
-Learn more on the Contact Us: Lifeline Program Issues page.
+Learn more on the Help page.